 Advanced Cooking Education (ACE) Program

 The primary aim of this project is to design and evaluate the evidenced-based and culturally inclusive Advanced Cooking Education (ACE) Program, a 4-H after school club for racially diverse students attending a Title I urban middle school.
-After school sessions will include hip hop yoga, culinary science mini lessons, and cooking labs where students prepare dinner meals for their family.
+After school sessions will include healthy snacks, mindfulness-based exercises, and cooking labs where students will learn culinary science skills and prepare dinner meals for their family.

 Nudging Youth to Make Healthier Snack Purchases in Urban Corner Stores